LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Abstract

 \section{Abstract}

 \acrfullpl{wsn} play a pivotal role in enabling \acrfull{iot} devices with sensing and actuation capabilities.
 Operating in remote and resource-constrained environments, these \acrshort{iot} devices face challenges related to energy consumption, crucial for network longevity.
-Clustering protocols have emerged as an effective solution to alleviate energy burdens on \acrshort{iot} devices.
-This paper introduces \acrfull{leach-rlc}, a novel clustering protocol that employs a \acrfull{milp} for strategic selection of cluster heads (\acrshortpl{ch}) and node-to-cluster assignments.
-Additionally, it integrates a \acrfull{rl} agent to minimize control overhead by learning optimal timings for generating new clusters.
-Addressing key research questions, \acrshort{leach-rlc} seeks to balance control overhead reduction without compromising overall network performance.
+Existing clustering protocols often suffer from high control overhead, inefficient cluster formation, and poor adaptability to dynamic network conditions, leading to suboptimal data transmission and reduced network lifetime.
+This paper introduces \acrfull{leach-rlc}, a novel clustering protocol designed to address these limitations by employing a \acrfull{milp} approach for strategic selection of \acrfullpl{ch} and node-to-cluster assignments.
+Additionally, it integrates a \acrfull{rl} agent to minimize control overhead by learning optimal timings for generating new clusters. \acrshort{leach-rlc} aims to balance control overhead reduction without compromising overall network performance.
 Through extensive simulations, this paper investigates the frequency and opportune moments for generating new clustering solutions.
-Results demonstrate the superior performance of \acrshort{leach-rlc} over conventional \acrshort{leach} and \acrshort{leach-c}, showcasing enhanced network lifetime, reduced average energy consumption, and minimized control overhead.
+Results demonstrate the superior performance of \acrshort{leach-rlc} over state-of-the-art protocols, showcasing enhanced network lifetime, reduced average energy consumption, and minimized control overhead.
 The proposed protocol contributes to advancing the efficiency and adaptability of \acrshortpl{wsn}, addressing critical challenges in \acrshort{iot} deployments.